Magnum (band): On a Storyteller's Night and commercial success years (1985–1995)

 In 1984, Magnum signed a one-off deal with FM Records.
 George left a few months later, but Stanway soon rejoined and the band went to the studio.
 In May 1985, they released On a Storyteller's Night, which had a cover by Rodney Matthews.
-It reached #24 in the UK, and launched the band across Europe.
-Soon after, Simpson left the band to join UFO, and was replaced by 32-year-old, self-taught Mickey Barker.
+It reached number 24 in the UK, and launched the band across Europe.
+Soon after, Simpson left the band to join UFO, and was replaced by the 32-year-old, self-taught Mickey Barker.

-From the success of On a Storyteller's Night, Keith Baker negotiated a major label deal with Polydor Records, and they embarked on the most commercially successful period of their career; opening the famous Monsters of Rock festival at Castle Donington in August 1985, on a bill that also included Bon Jovi, Metallica, Marillion and headliners ZZ Top.
+From the success of On a Storyteller's Night, Keith Baker negotiated a major label deal with Polydor Records, and they embarked on the most commercially successful period of their career; opening the Monsters of Rock festival at Castle Donington in August 1985, on a bill that also included Bon Jovi, Metallica, Marillion and headliners ZZ Top.
 A second leg for the Storyteller's tour was concluded in December 1985.

 The first release for Polydor was in September 1986, entitled Vigilante.
 The album was a move towards the mainstream due to production by Queen drummer Roger Taylor and David Richards, who had recently worked together on A Kind of Magic.
 The switch to Polydor saw an increase in the marketing budget, and promotional videos were made for the singles "Lonely Night" and "Midnight".
 A full UK and European tour was scheduled in March 1986, including appearances at a festival at Milton Keynes Bowl headlined by Marillion in June and the German Out in the Green festivals in Dinkelsbühl and at the Loreley Open-Air Theatre.
 A second leg was organised in September 1986, which finished in Europe in November 1986.
 Stanway commented, "with only one tour of Germany we had already achieved as much success as after ten years in England!"
 In March 1987, the band embarked on a third UK and European tour, including an appearance at 1987's Reading Festival.

-Magnum enjoyed increased success with the album Wings of Heaven (#5 in the UK).
+Magnum enjoyed increased success with the album Wings of Heaven (number 5 in the UK).
 Three singles from Wings of Heaven reached the UK Top 40, including a Top of the Pops appearance with "Start Talking Love".
 The album also became the band's first to chart in Norway and Switzerland.
 A successful tour followed in December and, by now, Magnum had been elevated to an 'arena' band in the UK, headlining the N.E.C. and several nights at London's Hammersmith Odeon, supported by the Norwegian band Stage Dolls.
 There were talks about touring the United States with Iron Maiden, but nothing came of it.